lejaja9/Riddlers/README.md

             ![Recursion Tree](https://media.geeksforgeeks.org/wp-content/cdn-uploads/Comb-1024x420.png)

             I found there to be **73682** distinct combinations to sum to $2, and the answer took around 10 seconds to run.
-Upon further Googling, it turns out that the dynamic programming answer takes almost no time to run, so I coded up that approach as well.
+Upon further Googleing, it turns out that the dynamic programming answer takes almost no time to run, so I coded up that approach as well.

-            For the dynamic programming solution (and stay with me), we look at how many different combinations a subset of the coins can make a certain sum (I know that's a mouthful).
+            For the dynamic programming solution (and stay with me), we look at how many different combinations a subset of the coins can make to reach a certain sum (I know that's a mouthful).
 For an example, we know that if we only had pennies, there is only 1 way to make 6 cents (6 pennies).
 What if we wanted to make 6 cents with only pennies and two-cent coins?
 Here are the combinations:

             * 6 pennies
             * 1 two-cent coin and 4 pennies